Technical analysis Introduction

-Technical analysis in CFD and Forex trading refers to the study of historical data and chart in order for traders to make better educated trades.
+Technical analysis in CFD and Forex trading refers to the study of historical data and charts, in order for traders to make better-educated trades.
 It also represents the basis for various automated trading solutions, like the trading bots.
 Please note, past performance is not always a reliable guide to future performance.

 There are 3 basic types of trends:

 First, one must decide the type of trader/investor that they are.
 You must decide whether or not you hold positions for a long time or buy and sell fast.
 That decision will determine which trading charts you should be using.
 Day traders or those who jump in and out of positions fast, so they will use daily and intraday charts more than investors who buy and hold for longer period of times.

 Practice your Technical Analysis on a Demo Account or open a Real Account if you’re ready to trade.

 A support level could be the previous low.
 The resistance level could be the previous day’s high point, or better known as a peak.
 After a resistance level has been broken, it will usually become a support level should the instrument you are trading decline again.
 When the instrument moves down and breaks the support, then this becomes the new low.
 Looking at it the other way, if the instrument moves higher through the resistance level, this becomes the new high.